kristopherkyle/Corpus-Linguistics-Working-Group/pos_tagging_5.md

 ### Decision trees
 As briefly discussed in [Tutorial 4](pos_tagging_4.md), [decision trees](https://scikit-learn.org/stable/modules/tree.html) allow for a series of binary decisions to be made in a classification problem.
 To use the full version of the model (instead of training it on your computer) [you can download it here]().

 Note that adding features in decision tree classifiers doesn't always increase accuracy.
 The (slightly more complex) feature set used in this tutorial is actually less accurate than the simpler one used in the last tutorial.
-If you don't want to take the time to train the model, you can [download it here]().
+If you don't want to take the time to train the model, you can use the pre-trained one.

 ```Python
 from sklearn import tree